cwilper/fixi/README.md

     --absolute, -a:   Show absolute paths.
 By default, paths are reported relative to the index root.
      --dry-run, -d:   Don't do anything; just report what would be done

+# bag: Export files as a new BagIt bag

+## Usage:
+    fixi bag [<options>] <input-dir> <output-dir>

+## Where:
+    input-dir is an indexed directory whose content should be exported. output-dir is the base directory of the bag to be created.

+## Options:
+    --algorithms, -l <s>:   Checksum algorithm(s) to use for the bag.
+This is a comma-separated list, which may include md5, sha1, sha256, sha384, sha512, and must be a subset of the indexed algorithms.
+If unspecified, manifests will be created for all indexed algorithms.

 # check: Verify the fixity of files in the index